BitGo/bitgo-cli/README.md

 ```

 # BitGo Recovery Tools
-Bitgo-cli contains a number of utility functions for recovering funds from inaccessible wallets.
+BitGo CLI contains a number of utility functions for recovering funds from inaccessible wallets.
 The following recoveries can be performed:
-1. Recover BCH from a migrated legacy SafeHD Wallet
+1. Recover BCH and BTG from a migrated legacy SafeHD Wallet
-2. Recover Litecoin mistakenly sent to a BitGo Bitcoin address
+2. Recover LTC sent to a BTC wallet
-3. Recover BCH mistakenly sent to a BitGo Bitcoin non-SegWit address
+3. Recover BCH sent to a BTC wallet (non-SegWit address)
+4. Recover BTC sent to a BCH wallet

+Run `bitgo util -h` for a full list of recovery functions and their respective commands.

+## Legacy SafeHD Recoveries
 All recoveries can be accessed via `bitgo util` and require the following pieces of information:
+1) The destination address to send the recovered funds to
-1) The wallet ID that sent the faulty transaction
+2) The wallet passphrase of the legacy SafeHD wallet

+You will be prompted to enter this data after starting the tool.
+This tool will construct, sign, and broadcast the transaction, so once the tool is complete, any transactions are irreversible.

+## Wrong Chain Recoveries
+All recoveries can be accessed via `bitgo util` and require the following pieces of information:
-2) The wallet ID of the wallet the 'wrong chain' address belongs to
+1) The wallet ID of the wallet that received the 'wrong funds'
-3) The transaction ID of the faulty transaction
+2) The transaction ID of the misdirected transaction
-4) A destination address to send the recovered funds to
+3) A destination address to send the recovered funds to (should belong to the original chain funds were sent from)
-5) The wallet passphrase (or prv) for the wallet  the 'wrong chain' address belongs to
+4) The wallet passphrase (or xprv) for the wallet that received the misplaced funds

 You will be prompted to enter this data after starting the tool.